Beyoncé wins 2 Grammys, Viola Davis win makes her an EGOT - KESQ

 “Oh, my God,” she said.
 “I wrote this book to honor the 6-year-old Viola, to honor her, her life, her joy, her trauma, everything,” Davis said.
 “It has just been such a journey.”

+Tattered streetwear, T-shirts and denim mixed with blinged-out couture, wild patterns and plenty of skin on the Grammys carpet.
+Lizzo wowed in a bright orange Dolce & Gabbana robe adorned with flowers and a huge hood while Taylor Swift wore a long two-piece sparkly skirt with a high-neck and long-sleeve crop top in midnight blue.

 Brandi Carlile made a rare appearance during the pre-telecast for a major artist.
-The singer showed up after her song “Broken Horses” won for best rock performance and best rock song, a songwriter’s award.
+The singer showed up after her song “Broke Horses” won for best rock performance and best rock song, a songwriter’s award, and best Americana album.

 “It’s rock ‘n’ roll, man,” said a smiling Carlile, who jogged on stage with a couple of her band members.
 “I cannot tell you how much this means to us.
 We’re born and raised in Seattle.
 When I met these guys 22 years ago we decided to get into a band.”